Member and Mentor Profiles; & how to navigate using Taxonomies

 5. You are now on a bibliography page.
 This book review appeared in the Fellowship's journal Participatio.

-– Look for the "Downloads" area on the page, near the bottom, just above the black Footer.
+– Look for "Downloads" in the right sidebar, just beneath the Item Links block.
 From a download link there you may open a PDF of the review.

 – In the right sidebar, click the Details disclosure triangle, located beneath Related Studies.
 Click the ID number that appears: 2017-EJVK-1.